WindingSnow/21-ReactJs-Projects/README.md

 Let's start off by 7 beginner or easy level projects.
 You can find the code attached to this repository.

 - <strong> Landing Page </strong> - You can create a perfect product landing page as your first beginner level project.
-It will not only boost your creativity but also improve your CSS skills.
+It will not only boost your creativity but also improve your CSS skills and you will get the basic idea of features of ReactJs.

 - <strong> Basic Calculator </strong> - You can build a basic Calculator as your second beginner project which can add and subtract numbers.
 If you want, you can also make it to do many other operations.